What I’ve Learned About Purpose After Ten Years of Struggle

 To be here now is the ultimate blessing.
 To arrive in a state of zero communication, zero distraction, minimal sound, minimal visual chaos... just to be.

-How many people actually arrive in this state?
-How many of my ancestors?
+How many people actually arrive in this state of being?
+How many of my ancestors did?
 Friends?
-Family? aquaintances?
+Family?
+Aquaintances?

-However, what I have been taught, especially over the last few years, is that meaning and purpose arise from the nothingness - the not-knowing, the lack of control - and that purposelessness is what life truly is.
-It's not meaningless but purposelessness that poses the challenge of our life as we figure out what makes us tick and hopefully leads us to offering kindness and gratitude to others as they search for their own purpose.
+However, what I have been taught, especially over the last few years, is that meaning and purpose arise from the nothingness - the not-knowing, the lack of control - and that expanse is what life truly is.
+It's the silence, the unknown, that poses the most profound challenge of our life as we figure out what makes us tick and hopefully leads us to offering kindness and gratitude to others as they search for their own purpose.

-When I observe nearly 99.9% of people, including myself, I realize that our struggles, needs, wants, and actions define us as souls searching for an external purpose.
-However, finding purpose can only truly come from within.
-It is not the reaching for more.
-I've noticed this in several friends who are very successful but still yearn for more from their achievements because they haven't yet found their purpose.
-More importantly, they're often unaware that their purpose won't come from external sources.
+When I observe people, including myself, I realize that our struggles, needs, wants, and actions define us as souls searching for a purpose.
+Is it true that finding purpose can only truly come from within?
+Is it not the reaching for more?